 Day 3 Galapagos Legend: Isabela Island (Tagus Cove & Urbina Bay)

 We crossed the Bolivar Channel in about 7 hours.
-At sunrise, almost all passengers gathered on the deck to see if they could spot some whales and dolphins.
+At sunrise, almost all the passengers gathered on the deck to see if they could spot some whales and dolphins.
 Later that day, we went to Tagus Cove, where you can see graffitis done by passengers from the ships that passed before.
 The oldest one is from 1834!
 After climbing up some stairs, you will have an amazing view of the volcanoes of the Northern part of Isabela.

 While snorkeling, we found amazing animals, like the catshark.
 There were some penguins too!
 At night, there were a lot of sharks swimming around the boat.
 This night the crew prepared a delicious sunset BBQ on the main deck and later that night there was a theater play in the main area performed by some of the passengers, very funny!